Lasorda, fiery Hall of Fame Dodgers manager, dies at 93

 In 1978, Dave Kingman of the Chicago Cubs hit three homers and drove in eight runs in a 10-7, extra-inning victory over the Dodgers and a reporter asked Lasorda what he thought of Kingman’s performance.

 “I think it was (expletive) (expletive).
 Put that in,″ Lasorda said.
 “He beat us with three (expletive) home runs.
-How could you ask me a question like that?″
+How could you ask me a question like that?”

 Lasorda was known for his friendship with Frank Sinatra and other Hollywood stars.
 Sinatra sang the national anthem on opening day of the 1977 season to mark Lasorda’s debut as manager.
 The faux-wood paneled walls of Lasorda’s office were crowded with black-and-white autographed photos of his celebrity friends, the framed glass stained by red sauce from the pasta served in large foil trays after games.